fabfi969/TFYA99-CDIO/README.md

         -simulation_method EMT/LennardJones/Interface
     This sets the method that should be used for the integrator.
 Interface uses EMT but simulates an interface between two materials.

+        -cores 1/8
+    The number of cores the simulation is run on.
+If not 1, make sure that you have acces to the specified number of cores of the program will crash.

         -visualisation on/off
     This sets if the visualisation is turned on or off.